Categories

 It so happened (and that was no coincidence) that when I received my inheritance, years later, after my father’s death, things turned out to be just as I had told my mother:

 Taïwo, the Nigerian friend of mine who had been staying with me for some time in my underground room, wrote to me a desperate letter telling me that he was stuck in Bulgaria with a confiscated passport, and with no chances of ever finding any work there.
-He and his Bulgarian wife and four young children desperately needed help!
+He and his Bulgarian wife and four young children were in desperate need of help!

 Joanne and I were by then newly married and with a baby on the way.

-We needed all the money we had received to help us settle down somewhere, since we had to get out of my father’s apartment that now belonged to my sister.
+We needed all the money that we had received to help us settle down somewhere, since we had to get out of my father’s apartment: it now belonged to my sister...

 But how could I not help my brother in need, now that I had the means to do so?